chui15/spotify-smash-bros/README.md

 # Spotify Smash Bros

-This is a project that was inspired by [Receiptify](https://receiptify.herokuapp.com/).
-It takes the user's top 4 artists from the last month, the last 6 months, or all time and displays them in the Super Smash Bros character select screen format.
+Spotify Smash Bros is a personal project that takes the user's top 4 artists from the last month, the last 6 months, or all time and displays them in the Super Smash Bros character select screen format.
 This was created for fun so that I could learn how to work with Spotify's API and share something cool with my friends!
+Disclaimer: I am not affiliated with Super Smash Bros/Nintendo or Spotify.

 ## Installation